 - Represent the bases of a nucleotide sequence by using the one-letter code for nucleotide sequence characters.
 Also, identify those sequences by lower case characters.

 - Modifications in the bases by the corresponding unmodified bases or as “n” in the sequence itself.
-These codes may be used in the description or the feature section of the sequence listing but not in the sequence itself.
+These codes may find usage in the description or the feature section of the sequence listing but not in the sequence itself.
 The symbol “n” is the equivalent of only one unknown or modified nucleotide.

 - A nucleotide sequence shall contain a maximum of 60 bases per line, with a space between each group of 10 bases.

-- The bases of a nucleotide sequence (including introns) shall be listed in groups of 10 bases, except in the coding parts of the sequence.
-Leftover bases, fewer than 10 in numbers at the end of noncoding parts of a sequence, should be grouped together and separated from adjacent groups by a space.
+- The bases of a nucleotide sequence (including introns) may remain listed in groups of 10 bases, except in the coding parts of the sequence.
+Leftover bases, fewer than 10 in numbers at the end of noncoding parts of a sequence, must remain grouped together and separated from adjacent groups by a space.

 - List the bases of the coding parts of a nucleotide sequence as triplets (codons).

 - Present the nucleotide sequence only by a single strand, in the 5’-end to 3’-end direction from left to right in a continuous fashion.
-The terms 3’ and 5’ shall not be represented in the sequence.
+The terms 3’ and 5’ may not show represented in the sequence.

-- It shall be marked in the right margin, next to the line containing the one-letter codes for the bases, and giving the number of the last base of that line.
+- It must remain marked in the right margin, next to the line containing the one-letter codes for the bases, and giving the number of the last base of that line.
 The enumeration method for nucleotide sequences applies to nucleotide sequences that are circular in configuration as well.

 - Prepare a separate sequence if there is a nucleotide sequence that is made up of one or more non-contiguous segments of a larger sequence or of segments from different sequences.
 Mark them with a separate sequence identifier.